Water is a Rate

 - Uniform annual charge: this charge appears on the annual rates account.
 The uniform charge is each ratepayer’s share of the cost of maintaining and upgrading the water supply infrastructure.
 Where there are multiple connections to a property, ratepayers pay one uniform charge per connection.

-- Volumetric charge: Each ratepayer receives a water account every four months for any water used through the water meter on your property.
+- Volumetric charge: Each ratepayer receives a water account every six months for any water used through the water meter on your property.

 Water is funded on a cost recovery basis only.
 Ratepayers pay only what it costs to operate the water supply.
 By law, Council cannot make a profit or loss on water.

 All water schemes will pay a uniform change per connection of $323.46.
 The volumetric charge that will apply from your first account of the new financial year is 60c per cubic metre for all schemes.

 |Alexandra||October and April|

 |Omakau||September and March|

 |Cromwell||November and May|